COMMUNITY PROJECTS

 Funding for the Project:

-This project is funded from the Coalition Support & Community Change Program through Prevention Network, with monies from SAMHSA's Substance Abuse Prevention & Treatment Block Grant COVID Supplemental, through Michigan Department of Health and Human Services: Office of Recovery Oriented Systems of Care.
+Funding in part by Prevention Network, with monies from SAMSHA's Substance Abuse Block Grant COVID Supplemental.
 These activities are also supported in part by an award from the Michigan Council for the Arts and the National Endowment for the Arts.